bobdavies2000/OpenCVB/README.md

 With this new TreeView, the cost analysis is available for every algorithm in OpenCVB – automatically.

-The previous version of TreeView is still fully supported in the new edition.
+All previous features of the TreeView are still fully supported in the new edition.
 The tree view controls what output is shown in the user interface.
 The default output is always the main algorithm – in this case “TimeView_Basics”.
 Clicking on “Histogram_SideView2D” will show the intermediate output from the Histogram_SideView2D component.
 When building a new algorithm, clicking through the TreeView can determine which step in the process did not provide the expected output.